Flavor Insight: Black Currant By The NumbersJuly 10, 2017

 Black Currant: The Hidden Gem

 Up until 2003, black currant was known as the forbidden fruit due to its potential to spread a deadly fungus to pine trees.
 Because of this, many people within the United States have yet to reap the benefits of this tiny fruit.
 With high amounts of anthocyanins, polyphenolic substances, antioxidants and vitamin C, black currant is used to help increase blood flow and improve the immune system, eyesight, gut and kidney.
-Black currant extracts are said by some to reduce the risk factors of both type 1 and 2 diabetes.
+Black currant extract are said by some to reduce the risk factors of both type 1 and 2 diabetes.

 FONA CAN HELP!